-Moody's Investors Service ("Moody's"), Standard & Poor's Ratings Services ("S&P") and Fitch Ratings ("Fitch") have assigned ratings of "A2", "A+", and "A+", respectively, to the Bonds.
+Moody's Investors Service ("Moody's"), Standard & Poor's Ratings Services ("S&P") and Fitch Ratings ("Fitch") have assigned ratings of "A2", "A+", and "A+", respectively, to the Series A Bonds maturing in 2011 and 2012.
+Moody's, S&P and Fitch have assigned ratings of Aa2, AAA, and AAA, respectively, to the Insured Bonds with the understanding that a municipal bond insurance policy insuring the payment when due of the principal of and interest on the Insured Bonds will be issued by Assured Guaranty Corp.